bharadwaj9git/projectdev1/README.md

-# practicing shell script
+# shell script for practice
-# installing nginx webserver